Who is this guide for?

 The government is also responsible for:

-This Model Guidebook for Business Enterprises includes instructions and tailorable tools and resources that businesses can modify as they design and implement an agricultural investment in a socially responsible manner.
+This Model Guidebook for Government includes instructions and tailorable tools and resources that a government can modify as it prepares for an agricultural investment in a socially responsible manner.
 Instructions and tools should be applied to all investment types, regardless of whether they are on private, communal or public land.

-The material is organized by four phases of an investment process, with each phase consisting of two tasks that have detailed steps.
+The investment process is separated into four phases in this guidebook, with each phase consisting of two tasks that have detailed steps.
 Each task contains step-by-step guidance organized in a linear manner to provide structure to an investment process that is often times complex and cyclic in nature.
 The information within each step is a combination of analysis, principles, recommendations, tools and resources.

 When applying the RIPL Guidebooks to an investment, it is important to recognize that the context of an investment will shape how best practices can bring about a socially responsible investment.
-The Guidebooks will help to identify and contexualize variables that are unique to the investment context.
+This will require identifying these variables in order to apply the guidance to the community’s unique investment context.
 Examples of the contextual variables include:

-All of the phases have resources and tools to help businesses translate best practices to the specific needs, risks and opportunities of their agricultural investment project.
-These resources are all available online here.
+All of the phases have resources and tools to help the community translate best practices to the specific needs, risks and opportunities of the agricultural investment project.

 There is also information organized by thematic area in our primers.
 Primers are approximately 10-page briefs designed to complement the step-by-step guidance.
 They provide more detailed information on several key topics referenced throughout the guidebook.
 An understanding of these topics will be central to contextualizing and accomplishing the best practices.
 Some primers will be referenced throughout the guidebook where appropriate, and all primers are available online here.^ Collapse ^